 Back when I started my gaming life, well at least the legal one, the way to get comps in casinos was to grease a few palms, tip your dealers, and find a host that took care of you.
 While that still happens, the reality of technology, computers, and the way rating systems have changed through that technology, meant that the casino had less need to hand rate players and possessed a much simpler way to track a player’s action—loyalty cards.

 For the longest time, loyalty cards really were a mystery.
 The idea was that the loyalty card would accurately track your play at machines, tables, and anywhere you gambled, but as the casino megacorps merged, so did the programs.

-MGM Resorts had the MGM Players Club, a single card that anyone who wanted had and pretty much gathered points that had no direct meaning to anyone but a host.
-It worked, but it was a technological bridge that went to nowhere.
-There was no transparency, and this is what led competitors like Caesars Entertainment to develop Total Rewards, a tiered program that offered easy comp access and levels that rewarded you for your play.
-It was an innovation, and despite its effect on players loyalty clubs for years MGM continued to cling to the old antiquated Players Club.
+MGM Resorts had the MGM Players Club, a single card that anyone who signed up for one, could use, and it pretty much gathered gaming information that had no direct meaning to anyone but a host.
+It worked but it was a technological bridge that went nowhere.
+There was no transparency.
+This is what led competitors like Caesars Entertainment to develop Total Rewards (now Caesars Rewards), a tiered program that offered easy comp access and levels that rewarded you for your play.
+It was an innovation and despite its effect on player loyalty programs for years, MGM continued to cling to the old antiquated Players Club.

-The premise of Mlife is simple.
+The premise of MGM Mlife Rewards is simple

-- Sapphire (0 tier credits, new players)
+- Sapphire (0 Tier Credits, new players)

-- Pearl (25,000 tier credits in a year period)
+- Pearl (25,000 Tier Credits in a gaming year)

-- Gold (75,000 tier credits in a year period)
+- Gold (75,000 Tier Credits in a gaming year)

-- Platinum (200,000 tier credits in a year period)
+- Platinum (200,000 Tier Credits in a gaming year)

 - Noir (Invitation Only)